Jesica-akeyo/alx-higher_level_programming/0x00-python-hello_world/README.md

 5-print_string.py - Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.

+6-concat.py - Complete this source code to print Welcome to Holberton School!.You have to use the variables str1 and str2 in your new line of code.